LeikoDmitry/Imager-web-application/README.md

 ```bash
 $ docker-compose up -d --build
 ```
-At this point, you can visit `http://localhost:8000` to see the site running.

 You should also run commands such as `composer` in the container.
 The container environment is named `php` so you will pass that value to docker-compose run: